alexirpan/alexirpan.github.io/_posts/2015-09-01-optimizing-process.markdown

 you need a textbook or a bag of flour.
 It means having a system for note taking that is conducive to learning the material, both while taking the course and when you need to review it two years later.
-It means never disappointing someone by forgetting about an appointment.
 Although there are obviously other factors, the organized and well-regimented are the ones who are going to make the biggest impact in the world.